jacen92/forge/README.md

 ------------

 Even if fdroid-server image allows to set a password for fdroid user we will use authorized_keys system.
-So update the file in `roles/infra_storage/tasks/files/fdroid/authorized_keys` with your public keys.
+So create the file in `shared/fdroid_authorized_keys` with your public keys.

 About Peertube